OceanOutcomes/ocean-outcomes/who-we-are/join-our-team/index.md

 Current job opening not your cup of tea?
 Still interested in volunteering or want to be kept in mind for future job opportunities?
 [Please drop us a note] (/contact) explaining your interest in our work!
 Feel free to include a resume, link to a portfolio, a LinkedIn profile, or whatever else you have to share.

-We always post announcements about current job opportunities, contract work, and internships to our website and Twitter pages, so be sure to [follow us] (http://www.twitter.com/oceanoutcomes) and check back for any updates regarding our hiring status.
+We always post announcements about current job opportunities, contract work, and internships to our website, [LinkedIn page] (https://www.linkedin.com/company/ocean-outcomes), and [Twitter pages] (http://www.twitter.com/oceanoutcomes), so be sure to follow us and check back for any updates regarding our hiring status.